Skokholm: Geography

-Skokholm is 1 mi long and 0.5 mi wide, covering 106 ha.
-Made up of Old Red Sandstone, its cliffs stand between 70 ft in the northeast, to 160 ft in the southwest.
+Skokholm is 1 by 0.5 mi, covering 106 ha.
+Made up of Old Red Sandstone, its cliffs stand between 70 ft in the northeast and 160 ft in the southwest.
 Battered by storms, the high cliffs and isolated nature of the island make it a haven for seabirds.
 There is a rock outcrop close to the centre of the island, which provides shelter to the island's only structures.
-Its greatest height is 55 metres (180 feet).
+Its greatest height is 55 m.

 History

 Whilst no trees grow on the island in modern times, Skokholm is possibly Norse for "wooded island", a combination of skógr (wood, modern Norwegian: skog) and holmr (small island, middle English holm and modern Scandinavian holme), named by the Vikings.

 A published map from 1578 called Penbrok comitat by Christopher Saxton names the island as Sealine insul, and Angliae regni florentissimi nova descriptio, written by Matthias Quad and published in 1600, mentions the name of the island as Selome.
-Saxton also noted the small rocky island north of the main island as being 'Yardlan stone' (perhaps a corruption of the Welsh words Yr Llan ("the church") or perhaps Yr Llanw ("the tide").
+Saxton also noted the small rocky island north of the main island as being 'Yardlan stone', perhaps a corruption of the Welsh words Yr Llan ("the church") or perhaps Yr Llanw ("the tide").

 The island is likely to have been settled for several thousand years; evidence of stone-age occupation has been found.

 There is an undated charter in the British Museum by which William Marshal the Younger, Earl of Pembroke 1219–31, grants to a certain Gilbert de Vale, land in Ireland in exchange for lands in Pembrokeshire, including the island of 'Scogholm'.
 The revenue from the island from 1324 to 1472 was recorded in Ministerial Accounts.
 Some years later, the island was in the hands of Sir John Perrott, supposedly a natural son of Henry VIII.
 It appears (in Latin) on a 1578 map of Pembrokeshire as Skokeholme Insul.

 The island was bought for £300 in 1646 by William Philipps, a barrister, and it was kept in the family for the next 360 years.
-In 2005 his descendant Mrs. Osra Lloyd-Philipps (1920 - 24 March 2005) of Dale Castle died.
+In 2005 his descendant Mrs. Osra Lloyd-Philipps (1920 – 24 March 2005) of Dale Castle died.
 The trustees of the estate decided to offer the island for sale, with first refusal going to the Wildlife Trust of South and West Wales, who had managed the island for the last 50 years on their behalf.
 After a large fundraising effort, the island was successfully purchased in April 2006 for £650,000, and designated a national nature reserve in December 2008.